Sustainability

 Career Planning Training for Third-Year Regular-Position Employees

-Once employees have been with the company for three years, we ask them to reflect on their growth over the last few years and think about how they will approach internal staff rotation from their fourth year onward.
+Once employees have been with NGK for three years, we ask them to reflect on their growth over the last few years and think about how they will approach internal staff rotation from their fourth year onward.
 Our goal has been to support them in creating a concrete action plan towards this end.
 This has become an opportunity for employees to think about their career going forward through group discussion with more senior employees who have experience with rotation.
 Once the training is complete, participants also meet with their supervisors to share their career plan.

 Career Planning and Leadership Training for Newly Promoted Employees